allibartlett-27/stock-analysis/README.md

 #### **Results:**
 ###### *2017 v.
 2018*
 Since Steve's parents were most interested in the Stock DAQO (DQ), let's start with that.
 DQ performed very well in 2017 with return of almost 200%, however is 2018 DQ 	had a negative return of 62.6%.
 This is true for almost all of the 12 stocks we analyzed.
-Only stocks ENPH and RUN both has positive returns in 2017 ans well as 2018.
+Only stocks ENPH and RUN both had positive returns in 2017 as well as 2018.
 [VBA_Challenge_2017](https://github.com/allibartlett-27/stock-analysis/blob/main/VBA_Challenge_2017%20(Table).PNG) vs. [VBA_Challenge_2018](https://github.com/allibartlett-27/stock-analysis/blob/main/VBA_Challenge_2018%20(Table).PNG)

-My recommendation would be to invest in ENPH as it was the highest daily traded stock and had a positive return of 81.9% in 2018.
+My recommendation to Steve's parents would be to invest in ENPH as it was the highest daily traded stock and had a positive return of 81.9% in 2018.
 Both criteria that Steve's parents were looking for.

 Refactoring our original script also decreased the run time for both the 2017 and 2018 All Stock Analysis.
 By stream-lining and cleaning up our code our run time dropped from .8242188 seconds in 2017 and .9179688 seconds in 2018, to .1484375 seconds and .1445313 seconds.
 [2017 Original Script Runtime](https://github.com/allibartlett-27/stock-analysis/blob/main/green_stocks_2017.PNG) & [2017 Refactored Script Runtime](https://github.com/allibartlett-27/stock-analysis/blob/main/VBA_Challenge_2017.PNG)